Hub Guide

 Facial volume loss Normal Result of overall fat loss — not medication-specific damage

-Fatigue Monitor Check protein and calorie intake — often nutritional not medicinal
+Fatigue Monitor Check protein and calorie intake — often nutritional

 Sudden vision change in one eye Urgent Emergency eye clinic same day — possible NAION